DaveBackus/Data_Bootcamp_Book/graphs1.md

 **Open the graphics notebook.** If you followed instructions -- and we're confident you did -- you saved the notebook for this chapter in your `Data_Bootcamp` directory.
 Return to the Jupyter tab in your browser that points to that directory.
 Look for the file named `bootcamp_graphics_1.ipynb`.
 Click to open it.
 That will open the notebook in a new tab.
 The notebook will say at the top:  "Python graphics: Matplotlib fundamentals" in large bold letters.

-**Import packages.** We need to tell our Python program what packages we plan to use.
+**Import packages.** We need to tell our program what packages we plan to use.
 The following code also checks their versions and prints the date:

 ```python
 import sys                             # system module